vitaly-t/pg-promise/README.md

 ### CSV Filter

-When a variable ends with `:csv`, it is formatted as a list of Comma-Separated Values, with each value formatted according to its type.
+When a variable ends with `:csv`, it is formatted as a list of Comma-Separated Values, with each value formatted according to its JavaScript type.

 Typically, you would use this for a value that's an array.
 However, when it is not an array, the single value is formatted as usual - like there is no filter specified.